Data Quality Services Concepts

 Reference Data Services

 You can use reference data to validate, correct, and enrich your data, leveraging the services of companies who guarantee the quality of their reference data.
-You can use the services of Windows Azure Marketplace to connect to reference data providers, or you can use a direct connection to a provider.
+You can use the services of Azure Marketplace to connect to reference data providers, or you can use a direct connection to a provider.
 For more information, see Reference Data Services in DQS.

 For more information about knowledge management in DQS, see DQS Knowledge Bases and Domains.

 The data steward performs data-quality operations (cleansing and matching) using a data quality project in the Data Quality Client application.

 Data cleansing in DQS is done based on the knowledge in a DQS knowledge base.
 Data cleansing in DQS is a two-step process:

 Computer-assisted cleansing: DQS uses the knowledge in the selected knowledge base for the cleansing project to propose corrections/suggestions to the values in a data source.